mosaicdao/mosaic.js/docs/setup/README.md

 ## Organizations

+Organizations are used for access control to specific methods of contracts.

 If you don't have any organizations deployed, yet, mosaic.js can help you to deploy organizations on origin and auxiliary: